-In January 2015, the Board approved the Turner Hall, Classroom Renovation project with a budget of \$15.0 million.
-The Departments of Crop Sciences and Natural Resources and Environmental Sciences (NRES) in the College of Agricultural, Consumer and Environmental Sciences have experienced significant growth in their educational programs over the past several years and are anticipating progressive increases in student enrollment.
-This growth will place considerable strain on the College's facilities in Turner Hall.
+(34) In January 2015, the Board approved the Turner Hall classroom renovation project with a budget of \$15.0 million.
+The Department of Crop Sciences and Department of Natural Resources and Environmental Sciences (NRES) in the College of Agricultural, Consumer and Environmental Sciences have experienced significant growth in their educational programs over the past several years and are anticipating progressive increases in student enrollment.
+This growth will place considerable strain on the college's facilities in Turner Hall.
 A recently completed feasibility study analyzed the space needs for instructional space in Turner Hall and proposed renovations and upgrades to the existing facilities to address the indicated shortfalls.

 In order for the project to proceed, it is necessary to employ an architect/engineer for the required professional services.
-The selection of the architect/engineer for this project was in accordance with the requirements and provisions of Public Act 87-673 (Architectural, Engineering and Land Surveying Qualifications-Based Selection Act).7
+The selection of the architect/engineer for this project was in accordance with the requirements and provisions of Public Act 87-673 (Architectural, Engineering and Land Surveying Qualifications-Based Selection Act).1